rmcwhae/russellmcwhae.ca/content/journal/the-pendulum-swings.md

 ---

 Your attention is your most valuable resource.
 There are only so many things in a given day you can distribute it across.
 Fight for it; guard it.
 When you need some downtime, try to turn off your screen and pick up a book.
-As high-school English teacher once remarked, “English is the stuff of life.”
+As high-school English teacher once remarked, “English is, after all, the stuff of life.”

 ## Ideas